makinen/common_wild_detector/README.md

 A Python script which detects common wild oats from aerial images of oat fields.
-The algorithm is based on region growing which adds to the growing region its neighbour pixels if they satisfy a membership criterion.
+The algorithm is based on region growing which adds neighbour pixels to the growing region until a membership criterion is satisfied.

-The membership criterion needed to segment common wild oats minimizes the width of a region and maximizes the intensity of pixels with certain weights.
-It guides the algorithm to grow the region along the culm of a plant as far as possible and makes it possible to classify the grown regions into different species according to their lenght.
+The membership criterion applied minimizes the width of the region and maximizes its intensity.
+It guides the growing process to advance along the culm of a plant and makes it possible to classify the grown regions into different species according to their length.

-Before growing the images are preprocessed with principal component analysis which emphasizes green hue and makes the color difference of weeds and background larger.
+Before growing the images are preprocessed with principal component analysis and the green hue is emphasized.
+This makes color difference of weeds and background larger.

 An example of a common wild oat and a segmented region including the plant: